-Science Applications International Corp (SAIC) CEO Nazzic Keene on Q3 2021 Results - Earnings Call Transcript

 Jonathan Raviv

-Thanks for that FY '22 guidance.
+Thanks for that FY '22 guidance [indiscernible].
 And then just a quick follow-up.
-It won't be Charlie's last call not me asking about some cash cadence into the year-end, but especially about the multiyear cash flow goal that you talked about, which I'm sure you'll be speaking to Prabu about as well.
+It won't be Charlie's last call without me asking about some cash cadence into the year-end, but especially about the multiyear cash flow goal that you talked about, which I'm sure you'll be speaking to Prabu about as well.
 So any -- just sort of any updated thoughts on how things are trending in FY '22 and towards the really sustainable $550 million?

 Charles Mathis